aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloVi.md

 - If the target of the move's `data` isn't yet initialised, it is initialised to 10 blank slots (even if not all of them will be used)
 - The target's `data[2]` is set to 2 which prevents them from using their version of this move on the current main turn

-## Move 6 - Single target heavy beemerang throw with [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) infliction with a chance to cause recoil damages
+## Move 6 - Heavy beemerang throw with [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) infliction and a chance of recoil damages
 A single target heavy beemerang throw that inflicts the [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) condition for 3 main turns (effectively 2 main turns since the current main turn ends soon), with a chance to cause recoil damages to this enemy.

 ### `nonphscal` set to true